smallcluster/smallcluster/README.md

-# Hi, I’m JAFFUER Pierre 👋
+<h1  align="center"> Hi, I’m JAFFUER Pierre 👋 </h1>

-I'm a computer science student at University of La Réunion, a French departement in the Indian Ocean.
+I'm a developper with a Master's degree in computer science from University of La Réunion, a French departement in the Indian Ocean.
-- I’m interested in Game dev, Graphics programming and code interpreters/compilers
+- I’m interested in game dev 🕹️, graphics programming 🖼️ and code interpreters/compilers ⚙️
-- I’m currently learning C++, modern Opengl and lambda calculus
+- I’m currently learning C++ , modern OpenGL, Delphi and description logics

-# Check out some of my work !
+# Check out my work !

-Here are some of my favorite projects -[^-^]-
+Here are some of my favorite projects:

-## Softwares
+## Softwares 🛠️

 - **Lcalc** (A untyped lambda calculus interpreter) : https://github.com/smallcluster/Lcalc
 - **BasicBool** (A program to visualize boolean logic) : https://github.com/smallcluster/BasicBool